 Exceptional Education classes are located at all schools.
 Most students receive their education at their neighborhood school.
 Students who have a need for services in a special class setting, access a classroom that meets their individual needs.

 Before completing the 8th grade, ESE students are required to decide whether they will be pursuing a regular or special diploma.
 Please click here if you are interested in seeing the latest Student Progression Plan for Exceptional Student Education.
 Upon graduation, each student should be able to follow post-graduation activities as written in their Transition Plan.
 As a possible option for students who may choose Adult Education, classes have been established in three areas of the county for students with disabilities.
-Additional classes are accessed through Project Success at the Adult Education Sites and at the Brevard Achievement Center, the Easter Seal Society Center and at The ARC.
+Additional classes are accessed through Project Success at the Adult Education Sites.